 We are committed to maintaining a workplace that is free of inappropriate or unlawful conduct on the basis of race, color, religion, sex, national origin, age, disability, genetic information, or other protected group status as provided by law.
-In keeping with this commitment, we prohibit the unlawful treatment of employees, including harassment, discrimination, and retaliation, by anyone, including any supervisor, coworker, contractor, subcontractor, vendor, client, visitor, customer, or agent.
+In keeping with this commitment, we prohibit the unlawful treatment of applicants, employees, and former employees including harassment, discrimination, and retaliation, by anyone, including any supervisor, coworker, contractor, subcontractor, vendor, client, visitor, customer, or agent.
 It is our policy to comply with all applicable federal, state, and local laws.